ChrisEssery/group-project/Portfolio/System_Implementation.md

 The following ways were used to make the screen responsive to different variations in screen size, including mobile responsiveness.
 This was important as we were aware that some users would want to access and view their profile and the leaderboard using their smartphones and/or tablets.

-1. Use of media queries
+- **Use of media queries**

-We added breakpoints where certain parts of the design will behave differently on each side of the breakpoint, such as changing the element sizes, hiding elements on different screen sizes:
+We added breakpoints where certain parts of the design will behave differently on each side of the breakpoint, such as changing the element sizes, hiding elements on different screen sizes.

-For example, we changed the title font size to fit different screen sizes. (below is an example for the signup page)
+For example, we changed the title font size to fit different screen sizes.
+(See exammples below)

 <p align="center">
 <img src="../Portfolio/images/login(mobile).png" width="300px">